-- Remove dining table and pedestal leg from rear wardrobe cabinet. - Insert pedestal leg into the metal receiver on the floor.
+- Remove one (1) dining table from storage compartment in passenger side bed cabinet. - Remove small pedestal leg from the storage compartment in driver side bed cabinet. - Insert pedestal leg into the metal receiver on the floor.

-Place dining table securely onto the pedestal leg.
+• Place dining table securely onto the pedestal leg.